A Different Kind of Mother’s Day Week: Celebrating Your Mom When She’s Gone

 Feel Free to Brag a Bit

 No one relishes good news more than a mother.
 I miss being able to share my news with Mom.
-My blog Friend for the Ride was just named a Best Menopause Blogs of 2016 by Healthline.
+My blog Friend for the Ride was just named the Best Menopause Blogs by Healthline.
 So, I told my mother all about it.
 I said the words out loud.
 Brag to your mom this week.
 It feels wonderful.

 Finally, Just Thank Her